dbdimitrov/BingleSeq/README.md

-# BugleSeq
+# BingleSeq
-BugleSeq - A user-friendly R package for Bulk and Single-cell RNA-Seq data analyses
+BingleSeq - A user-friendly R package for Bulk and Single-cell RNA-Seq data analyses